WriteTech-Hub/wth-write-a-thon/submissions/use-case.md

 Chimoney's `accounts/issue-wallet-address` API offers a better way.
 Instead of collecting payment details manually, hackathon platforms can automatically create an Interledger (ILP) wallet for each participant as they register.

-This means every participant, no matter where they’re from, has a wallet ready to receive money.
+This means every participant, no matter where they’re from, has a wallet ready to receive money instantly.
+This makes payouts fast, secure, and easy for everyone involved.

 ## Use Case